Deep Learning for Optimization of Trajectories for Quadrotors: Related Works

 \subsection{Optimal Time Allocation for Trajectory Planning}

-Decoupled trajectory parameterization of flat outputs with polynomials has been well-explored as an efficient way to optimize the trajectory with quadratic programming (QP) while encoding dynamic and obstacle-free constraints with differential flat outputs~\cite{mellinger_minimum_2011}.
-The QP with only equality constraints can be obtained by simple matrix inverse~\cite{9341794, 7963135} with linear computational complexity by adding intermediate conditions on higher-order waypoints.
+Decoupled trajectory parameterization of flat outputs with polynomials has been well-explored as an efficient way to optimize the trajectory with quadratic programming (QP) while encoding dynamic and obstacle-free constraints with differential flat outputs ~\cite{5980409, doi:10.1177/0278364914558129}.
+A closed-form solution for this QP formulation, incorporating equality constraints, was proposed in \cite{doi:10.1177/0278364914558129}.
+Its numerical stability issues during matrix inverse were addressed in \cite{7963135}, and better-conditioned matrices are formulated in \cite{9341794} with linear computational complexity to solve QP.
 However, introducing time allocation optimization for piece-wise trajectory makes the problem more challenging, resulting in a joint spatial-temporal ill-conditioned nonlinear programming (NLP).
-Previous research has primarily focused on iterative time refinement~\cite{7353622}, time-optimal path parameterization~\cite{doi:10.1177/027836498500400301, gao_optimal_2018}, or bi-level optimization~\cite{9147300} to address the challenge by solving the problem in two phases or iteratively searching for optimal time allocation.
+Previous research has primarily focused on iterative time refinement~\cite{7353622}, time-optimal primitives \cite{8206119, penicka2022minimum}, path parameterization~\cite{doi:10.1177/027836498500400301, 8593579}, or bi-level optimization~\cite{9147300} to address the challenge by solving the problem in two phases or iteratively searching for optimal time allocation.
 Moreover, different analytic gradients towards time and waypoints have been studied~\cite{9765821} to improve the efficiency of fast trajectory generation.
 However, the lack of feasibility guarantees and the high sensitivity of parameters limit the performance of these approaches in real-world scenarios.